+What are content pillars?
 Creating value for your audience is essential to your marketing and strategy.
-Creating and identifying your content pillars will help you simplify your content process, identify your target audience, support your marketing goals and provide clarity in your overall messaging.
+Identifying your pillars will help you simplify your content process.
+You’ll be able to find your target audience, support your marketing goals and gain clarity in your overall messaging.

 So what are content pillars?
-Content pillars represent topics that interest your target audience.
+They represent topics that interest your target audience.

-In this blog, you’ll learn how to define your content pillars and the importance to help you execute a successful content strategy.
+In this blog, you’ll learn how to define them and the importance of helping you execute a successful strategy.

-Content pillars are 3-5 topics that your brand cover in-depth.
-Here are a few benefits of identifying your content pillars:
+Content pillars are 3-5 topics that your brand covers in-depth.
+Here are a few benefits of identifying them:

 1 – Create relevant content for your audience and needs